 According to Hal, this kind of multiplication implies a movement, not just a plan to plant individual churches.
 Referring to David Garrison, author of Church Planting Movements, this new approach focuses on rapidly multiplying indigenous churches that plant churches that sweep across a people group or population segment.
 Hal explains, “A rapid increase means that within 10-15 years, everyone within an entire people group would have the potential to hear—and respond—to the Gospel.”
 Here, too, multiplying is an essential part of the plan.
 “Whatever strategy we use has to have the potential for multiplication, where two become four, and four become 16, and so on.”

 But that’s not all.
 On the international front, the word “indigenous” is key.
 In the case of unreached people groups, of course, the movement starts with a missionary, but the goal is to transfer that momentum as rapidly as possible to the new believers.
 “We help with funds and training,” says Hal, “but we want to remove ourselves as soon as possible.
 We have to make it work within their culture, and there’s no one better equipped to do that than the indigenous believers.
 The reproduction comes from within.”

 The bottom line is this: If we as a fellowship are to be found faithful with the task God has set before us—to obey the Great Commandment and fulfill the Great Commission—then multiplication must be part of our DNA.

-If you’d like to learn more about how you can help us establish rapidly multiplying groups of Christ followers, please give us a call or send us an email.
+If you’d like to learn more about how you can help us establish rapidly multiplying groups of Christ followers, check out our Synergy Church Planting website, give us a call, or send us an email.
 We’d love to get you and your fellow Christ followers on board!